 - Did you know many National Parks have a direct connection to America’s men and women in uniform?
 There are dozens of recognized battlefields, military parks, and historic sites that commemorate the service of American veterans.
 And they – along with every other National Park Service site – are open to everyone, free-fee, on Veterans Day.

-Free Every Day!
+How to Visit National Parks for Free Every Day!